scenariomartin/EnglishWords/words.md

  delivery :dispatch :distribute send p.sent :logistical logistic   ,we simply don't have the technical and logistical ability to distribute more food to more people. logical logic
-idle slack jyv-n::canyon ,I need you to cut your mom some slack. idol malign 1vj [məˈlaɪn]
+idle juv slack jyv-n;canyon  ,I need you to cut your mom some slack. idol malign 1vj [məˈlaɪn]

+flaunt v [flɔːnt]
+=,show off
+=,make a display of
 /嘲笑-嘲讽-讽刺
 ridicule nv
 deride v